-We move file_1.txt and file_2.txt from current directory into /home/pungki/office using command :
+Move file_1.txt and file_2.txt from the current directory into /home/pungki/office, use:

 $ mv -uv *.txt /home/pungki/office

-As a result, we see those files are moved.
-That file is moved because their last modified timestamp is newer than the files in /home/pungki/office directory.
+The files moved because their last modified timestamp is newer than the files in /home/pungki/office directory.

 If -i options is asking us about overwriting files, than -n option will not allow us to overwrite any existing files.

-Using example on point 8, if we change the option from -u to -n, combine with -v option, then we will see that there are no files moved into /home/pungki/office directory.
+If we change the option from -u to -n, then we will see that there are no files moved into /home/pungki/office directory.

 $ mv -vn *.txt /home/pungki/office

 By default, moving files will overwrite the destination files if there are already exist before.
 But what happens if you are moving wrong files, and the destination files are already overwritten by the new ones?
 Is there a way to retrieve the old one?
 Yes there is.
-We can use -b option. -b option will make a backup of destination file before it overwritten by the new one.
-Once again, we will use the scenario from point 8 above.
+We can use -b option.
+The -b option will make a backup of the destination file before it overwritten by the new one.

 $ mv -bv *.txt /home/pungki/office